michaelrzg/michaelrzg.github.io/README.md

-js and html for 3d interactive resume 'mikes chicken'
+js and html for my portfolio and 3d interactive resume 'mikes chicken'

 this project utilizes: vanilla js, react.js, three.js, CSS, HTML, and many libraries and frameworks not listed